inkarbegim/avanos-app/README.md

 # If SVGs stop working...

-1. Try running `./app/cache.sh` to remove cache files
+1. Run watchman watch-del-all
-2. If that doesn't work, remove node_modules and reinstall
+2. Remove node_modules and reinstall

+# Helful Expo tricks
+- Shake iPhone to get a bunch of options